benjamin-thompdx/Epicodus_Ping-Pong-Practice/README.md

 ## Support and contact details

 _Have a bug or an issue with this application?
-[Open a new issue](https://github.com/benjamin-thompdx/Pizza-Parlor/issues) here on GitHub._
+[Open a new issue](https://github.com/benjamin-thompdx/Epicodus_Ping-Pong-Practice/issues) here on GitHub._

 ## Technologies Used

-* Javascript
-* jQuery
-* HTML & CSS
-* Bootstrap 3.3.7
+* technologies

 ### License